raceintospace/raceintospace/doc/manual/manual.md

 ![US Satellites](image_4.png)  ![Soviet Satellites](image_5.png)

 * Explorer/Sputnik: A simple satellite which can only be used for the Orbital Satellite mission.
 However, the Safety rating of this device is what's rolled against on the Hardware Power-On step of Docking tests, so a high Explorer/Sputnik Safety is helpful unless you're flying direct ascent.
-* Ranger/Cosmos:  A flyby probe, which can be sent past the Moon or any of the planets out to Saturn.
+* Ranger/Cosmos:  A flyby probe, which can be sent to the Moon or any of the planets out to Saturn.
 So Voyager 1 and 2 aren't an option in this game, but with two probes you can (sort of) recreate Pioneer 10 and 11.
 A very good way to gather lunar reconnaissance.
 * Surveyor/Luna:  A lunar landing probe.
 Unlike Ranger/Cosmos it can't be sent to other planets, just the Moon; it may, however, act as a lunar flyby probe if it should miss the Moon, giving you some photo recon.

 ##### Launch Vehicles